vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Test-VsanHealth.md

 ## Synopsis

-Tests the vSAN health of a cluster.
+Tests the vSAN health of a for a specified cluster.

 ## Syntax